If you look closely at the subtitle (epigraph) for this blog (up at the top in the title bar), you'll note that it is a poem of the form:

 I like this form also, but to me the more tight rhyming style just seems to resonate better as a true Fourteener.
 (Amazing Grace might be considered a four line 4-3-4-3 format with alternate rhyme scheme rather than a Fourteener couplet.)

 So, since about the first of the year, I've been developing skill at writing my 'signature' RGB (Red, Green, Blue) format.
-For my ongoing 'magnum opus' novel project, Ice King, Annals of the Seventh Shepherd, for which a free preview is available here, I've chosen to begin every chapter with a Tight-Rhymed Fourteener Couplet epigraph.
-Here's the four-couplet epigraph that introduces the book followed by some examples of chapter epigraph couplets.
+For my ongoing 'magnum opus' novel project, 'Eden's Womb' (click this link for a free look at the novel) I've chosen to begin every chapter with a Tight-Rhymed Fourteener Couplet epigraph.
+Here's a bonus four-couplet epigraph not in the book followed by some examples of chapter epigraph couplets.
 Enjoy.

 He dwells, 'tis said, where glaciers spread - "For lo!" the prophet cries,